Want 5 quick ways to improve as a podcast host or guest?

 - The host (unrelated to this interview) posts that they are voting for Trump (or Biden) in the Presidential Election.

 - One past guest who does not share the same political views sees the post .

 - The guest loses their mind and threatens the host saying, “I don’t want to associate with you, take down the episode we recorded together immediately.”

 - Legal action, shaming from friends of the guest, etc. (You can imagine the rest.)

 Going back to my research, I had many podcasters share their cancel culture experience.
 Here are 5 noteworthy responses:

 ? #1.
 “I had someone publicly attack me for personal beliefs totally irrelevant to the podcast several months after being a guest.
 I offered to remove the episode, as he was making it very clear he wanted to not be associated with me in any way.”

 ? #2.
-“Once had a guest on who asked to be cut from podcast as she discovered retrospectively that she disagreed with our political views.”
+“We had a guest on who asked to be cut from podcast as she discovered retrospectively that she disagreed with our political views.”

 ? #4.
 “I also had a VERY BAD experience with a prior guest in which she DEMANDED I take down the episode we recorded together because I had an ad spot in my intro she didn’t agree with.
 She was VEHEMENT and completely unprofessional throwing tantrums and threatening legal action.”